innovate-sabre/census-sis/R-Consortium-Proposal/DRAFT-Proposal.md

 4. Many package titles appear to be duplicative (e.g. censusr's title "Collect Data from the Census API" is very similar to censusapi's  title of "Retrieve Data from the Census APIs").
 3. Some packages that deal with US Census Data do not have the word "Census" in their name or title (e.g. the choroplethr package).

-For these reasons, even an experience R user might find it challenging to determine which R package, if any, can help them with their Census-related project.
+For these reasons, even an experienced R user might find it challenging to determine which R package, if any, can help them with their Census-related project.

 Note that these issues might also lead to package duplication on CRAN.
 That is, a developer might create a package to solve a problem which an existing package already solves.

 ***Data Navigation***

 People often turn to the Census Bureau for answers to questions such as "How many people live in a certain region?"
 They are often surprised that the answer depends on which data product they query.
-That is, many R users begin their interaction with Census Data not fully understanding the array of data that is available to them, or when it is better to use one data product over another.
+That is, many R users begin their interaction with Census Data not fully understanding the array of data available to them, or when it is better to use one data product over another.

 # The Plan